-The caged bird is an extended metaphor for the Black community in America and around the world.
-Angelou is alluding to the lived experience of millions of men, women, and children since the beginning of time and the variety of oppressive tactics, whether physical, mental, or economic employed by those in power.
+The caged bird is an extended metaphor for the Black community in America and worldwide.
+Angelou is alluding to the lived experience of millions of men, women, and children since the beginning of time and the variety of oppressive tactics, whether physical, mental, or economic, employed by those in power.

 Structure and Form

 ‘Caged Bird’ by Maya Angelou is a six-stanza poem that is separated into stanzas that range in length.
 Angelou chose to write the poem in free verse.
 This means that there is no single rhyme scheme or metrical pattern that unites all the lines.
 But, there are some examples of an iambic meter.

 This adds to the overall musicality of the poem.
 Iambs are also generally referred to as “rising” feet when the second syllable is stressed.
 This plays into the content of the caged bird and the free bird.
 Additionally, readers should take note of the instances in which the poet makes use of half-rhyme.